marcol-create/ANSYS_Chassis_Automation/README.md

 ---

 After the script finishes, the project is fully prepared for composite layup in ACP and structural analysis of the bumper models, eliminating nearly all repetitive setup steps.
+Next steps to work on, update ACP model, try to work on automating meshing for ACP part.